Rose kolam with dots

+Flower kolam without dots After one rangoli with dots the next one is a free hand design.
 The design below, a simple floral design that can be drawn for festivals like Varalakshmi Vratham and Navratri.
 It shows layers of petals one above the other.
 We can add any number of layers.
 However, I have restricted it to three to make the design simple and also to save time.
 Add some leaf patterns around the petals.
 Adding alternate white and pink colour gives a beautiful effect.
 The two smaller images below show two stages in this rangoli design.

-The image on the right shows in four steps how a floral design can be drawn.
+The image at the top shows in four steps how a floral design can be drawn.
 The first three steps have floral petals representing flowers.
 The final image shows four patterns with leaves added to get a simple leaves and petals design.
 Of course this can be further expanded as we wish.
 More flower and leaves rangoli designs are available in Rangoli-sans-dots.
 This post will invariably have free hand rangoli designs in this theme on floral or (near floral !) designs.

 On the top a floral rangoli design - in three ( simple) steps.
 It starts from a series of lines radiating from a small circle.
 Around these are drawn the floral petal designs ( in step 2 ) .
 The rangoli is finished as shown in the colourful rangoli at the bottom.
 Here our imagination comes into play and the patterns and designs can be added according to our imagination but the same time matching the basic designs.
 Add colours to complete the colourful design.

 Floral patterns or motifs in rangoli

 Next some rangoli designs that are not completely flower rangoli designs but using some motifs representing flowers

 The next three are also fully or partly floral designs i.e floral rangoli designs may not be only rangoli with flowers or flower patterns.
 They may also have parts of a flower or patterns or motifs representing flowers or some parts of a rangoli may be with flower patterns along with other motifs or designs.